 Yes, it’s a little pricy, but a tiny bit goes a LONGGGGGGGGGGG way, and it actually works.

 I prefer to buy a pricy primer that works and requires very little product over a cheap primer that doesn’t work well and requires a lot of product.
 Why?
 Because you still end up spending more and getting less in the long run with cheap, ineffective primers.

-I love a good ol’ body scrub and honestly, I tend to make them myself with oil, essential oil and some salt.
-Body scrubs should not be $95 especially if they’re full of chemicals that do more harm to your skin than good.
+I love a good ol’ body scrub, and honestly, I used to make them myself with oil, essential oil, and some salt (but now I have a few store-bought body scrubs that I love because I don’t have the time to make them!).
+Body scrubs should not be $95, especially if they’re full of chemicals that do more harm to your skin than good.

-I recently discovered exfoliation gloves and its a game-changer.
-At first thought, it seems ridiculous but listen, I’M A BELIEVER!
-You can use them dry (like dry brushing), however, they work best on wet skin.
+I recently discovered exfoliation gloves, and OMG, it’s a game-changer.
+At first thought, it seems ridiculous, but listen, I’M A BELIEVER!
+You can use them dry (like dry brushing).
+However, they work best on wet skin.

 Your exfoliator glove is your exfoliator.
-Be sure to use circular motions and replace them often to prevent built-up bacteria (the gloves below are washable so you can reuse!
-Yay, for the environment!).
+Be sure to use circular motions and replace them often to prevent built-up bacteria (the gloves below are washable so that you can reuse them!
+(Yay, for the environment!).

 When it comes to how to look good in your 30s, exfoliating and removing dead skin cells is super important!

 Exfoliating your face, neck, and body can help keep your skin looking youthful and vibrant.
 Make sure to use a gentle scrub or exfoliator that won’t damage your skin (which is why I like the exfoliating gloves because you can choose how gentle you want to be based on your skin!)

 I want ugly lips that are flaking, crusty, crack up, and bleed when I smile.
 Said absolutely no one ever.